 What is UX Research?

 In order to find the true need of your website visitors, User Experience Research Techniques can help.
 In our previous article, we talked about the four phases of the UX Design Process.
-To find your users need we focus on the first two phases: the discover phase and the define phase.
+To find your users’ needs we focus on the first two phases: the discovery phase and the define phase.

-Within The discover phase, we try to immerse ourselves in the world of the user.
-We gain deep understanding of what they do and why they do it.
+Within The discovery phase, we try to immerse ourselves in the world of the user.
+We gain a deep understanding of what they do and why they do it.

-Website analytics, on the other hand, can give you insights on the usage of your website.
+Web analytics, on the other hand, can give you insights into the usage of your website.
 What is the average time spent on my website?
 Which pages are visited the most?
-How does the clickstream of your users looks like?
+How does the clickstream of your users look like?
 Maybe there is no need anymore to place a certain page in the main navigation as your user does not show any interest in it?

 Besides using existing data, you can also gather data yourself.
 This is where the real UX research techniques come into place.
 It’s time to talk with your user.
 You could organize interviews or focus groups.
 You might want to launch a survey or a small poll on your website.
 For more complex digital products or services, you could ask your users to keep track of a diary.
 In case you want to understand the context where visitors use your website, you could organize a shadow session where you literally look over their shoulder.

 Tip: Organize a cognitive walkthrough.
 You put yourself in the shoes of a user and try, for instance, to buy something yourself on your own website.

 Once you have gathered all this data on your users, it’s time to structure, analyse and understand it.
 This will take place during the define phase.
 A great technique to really put a phase to your user is building personas.
 You create an archetype of your average user and try to keep them in your mind when building or improving your website.

 Another method that can help you is a user journey map.
 Here you outline the tasks a user conducts step by step.